WillOram/cyber-remediation/README.md

 - [ ] Reset user account passwords (change on next logon?)
 - [ ] Audit MFA tokens issued

+## Key considerations for delivering tactical improvements

+Planning and mobilising programmes to deliver such rapid risk reduction.

+1. Understand the organisation’s vulnerability to the threat (attack path analysis)
+2. Identify pragmatic and threat-focused actions to remediate vulnerabilities
+3. Develop and deliver a programme focused on rapid risk reduction
+4. Validate and measure progress at reducing risk
+5. Address root-causes of vulnerabilities with strategic transformation programmes

+## Checklist for remediating from external cyber attacks

+Checklist of key actions to take organised around remediation objectives (by no means comprehensive, but I find these a helpful list of actions to sense check plans!)

+The following actions cannot be taken in isolation to be effective, they require mature capabilities to design, implement and operate.

-## Prevent the attacker from re-gaining access to the environment
+### Prevent the attacker from re-gaining access to the environment

-### External vulnerabilities being exploited
+#### External vulnerabilities being exploited
 - [ ] Remediate vulnerabilities on external-facing systems and services
 - [ ] Remediate vulnerabilities on external-facing web applications
 - [ ] Setup alerting for new external vulnerabilities / services (e.g. Tenable.io)